jiro4989/inumon/README.md

 `nimble install https://github.com/dizzyliam/inumon`

 ### External dependencies
-Image read/write currently requires *libpng* and soon *libjpeg*, which are both GNU/Linux only libraries.
+Image read/write currently requires *libpng* and *libjpeg-turbo*, which are both GNU/Linux only libraries.
 They will likely already be installed on your system, but you can make sure with the following commands.

 **Arch based:**
-`sudo pacman -Syu libpng` (*libjpeg* will be installed already)
+`sudo pacman -Syu libpng libjpeg-turbo`

 **Debian based:**
-`sudo apt-get install libpng-dev libjpeg-dev`
+`sudo apt-get install libpng-dev libjpeg-turbo`